 Current evidence supports the thermophilization hypothesis of compositional change with increasing trends of generalist species in cold regions (Steinbauer et al., 2018) and decreasing trends of high-mountain specialists in relatively warmer regions (Jiménez-Alfaro et al. 2014a, Steinbauer et al., 2020).
 However, the concept of massive climate-driven extinctions of alpine plants has been challenged by the realization that microscale heterogeneity allows plant populations to persist in alpine landscapes (Scherrer & Körner 2011).
-According to this view, alpine microclimatic variation along topographic gradients provide a wide spectrum of niches, enough to buffer macroclimatic trends (Opedal et al. 2015, Körner & Hiltbrunner 2021).
-Thanks to this buffering, global climate warming would mainly result in local species shifts and a re-organization of communities (or species shuffling), rather than local extinctions (Opedal et al. 2015), supporting the hypothesis that regional alpine species pools remained relatively stable through the climatic changes of the Holocene (Jiménez-Alfaro et al. 2021a).
+According to this view, alpine microclimatic variation along topographic gradients provides a wide spectrum of niches, enough to buffer macroclimatic trends (Opedal et al. 2015, Körner & Hiltbrunner 2021).
+Thanks to this buffering, global warming would mainly result in local species shifts and a re-organization of communities (or species shuffling), rather than local extinctions (Opedal et al. 2015), supporting the hypothesis that regional alpine species pools remained relatively stable through the climatic changes of the Holocene (Jiménez-Alfaro et al. 2021a).
 Nevertheless, the potential impact of climatic trends on local extinctions is difficult to predict because many alpine species are long-lived and highly resilient to environmental variation (Doak & Morris 2010), with delayed population responses via extinction debts (Dullinger et al. 2012) and meta-community dynamics (Graae et al. 2018).

-The importance of microclimatic buffering for preventing local extinctions of alpine plants will depend on the extension and topographic complexity of alpine areas (Malanson et al. 2023), which may differ largely among regions (Testolin et al. 2020).
+The importance of microclimatic buffering for preventing local extinctions of alpine plants will depend on the extension and topographic complexity of alpine areas (Malanson et al. 2023), which may differ widely among regions (Testolin et al. 2020).
 A correct assessment of the role of microclimatic buffering will require a local evaluation of the temporal and spatial variation of the bioclimatic drivers related to thermophilization, and their effects on local community gradients (Graae et al. 2018).
 Unfortunately, there is a general lack of studies addressing how topographical niches may compensate climate warming in alpine landscapes and specific regions.
 This information is necessary to complement long-term monitoring initiatives mainly focused on mountain summits, like e.g., the Global Observation Research Initiative in Alpine Environments (Pauli et al. 2015).
 A necessary strategy for understanding the role of microclimatic buffering is to analyze its effect on marginal alpine regions, where alpine communities have been subjected to climatic warming for longer times than in non-marginal alpine regions.
-Relict alpine communities are typically confined to reduced areas after postglacial contractions, and they are mainly influenced by relatively warmer temperatures and geographic isolation (Jiménez-Alfaro et al. 2021a).
+Relict alpine communities are typically confined to reduced areas after postglacial contractions, and they are highly influenced by relatively warmer temperatures and geographic isolation (Jiménez-Alfaro et al. 2021a).
 Evaluating microscale bioclimatic drivers in relict communities may allow us to understand species responses to potential microrefugia and to predict the tipping points beyond which alpine communities may suffer irreversible changes in species composition, including local plant extinctions.